maxlandon/EffectiveCouscous/README.md

 penetration tester using them.
 Maltego is here to be considered as a sort of "meta-framework" which would manage a complex, versatile set of data and expose it to various tools, such as the Metasploit Framework.
-This is conditioned by sound, balanced and focused integration of Metasploit toolsets in Maltego.
+This is conditioned by sound, balanced and planned integration of Metasploit toolsets in Maltego.
 The major benefits would be:

-*   Exhaustive, flexible and versatile representation/visualisation of Metasploit Data into Maltego's entity graphs.
+*   **Exhaustive, flexible and versatile representation/visualisation of Metasploit Data into Maltego's entity graphs**.
 Computer networks of various kinds, comprising various objects, can be viewed with accurate topology representation, multi-layer information, etc...
     Each host, netblock exposes various kinds of data, which can be further used as input to other transforms.
-The graph environment allows use of icons, which can be leveraged in many ways for Metasploit entities and their state.

-*   Focused, context-sensitive availability of Metasploit toolset into Maltego.
+*   **Focused, context-sensitive availability of Metasploit toolset into Maltego**.
 Netblocks can become workspaces, as well as hosts, so that they can selfishly profit from Metasploit workspace structure.
 Host, services, sessions, or consoles are entities upon which one can act, exactly like in the Metasploit console.
 Sessions, for instance, should offer the right subset of their tools in the Maltego graph.

-*   Various layers of information can be integrated into one Maltego graph, or can be separated into multiple Maltego graphs.
+*   **Various layers of information can be integrated into one Maltego graph, or can be separated into multiple Maltego graphs**.
 For example, mapping Metasploit routes can be done in such a layer.
 It could be then used to further visualize Metasploit related traffic, and potential "points of application" can be identified for further scans, exploits, etc...
     Separate graphs can be used for a particular host, subnet, document set, website struture.